aravind-kumar/How-to-Crack-PDP/README.md

 2.3 Snippets for Boilerplate code.

-2.4 Auto Commit Plugin for those who forget to push code.
+2.4 Auto Commit Plugin for those who forget to push the latest code.

+2.5 Automatic filling of work log after every work session